Keeping Track of Your Dividend

-< Dividend collected for certain counter, e.g Cambridge Reit , accumulative>
+< Dividend collected for some counters, e.g Cambridge Reit, accumulative>

-You may notice that Cambridge is one of my REIT collected early during GFC and it gave me YTD dividend of $214,202.33 .
-Dividend received from Cambridge has been in reducing trend in recent years . ( as I am divesting some industrial REITs since I am holding too much of Ind Reits in my portfolio ).
+You may notice that Cambridge is one of my REIT collected early during GFC and it gave me a YTD dividend of $214,202.33.
+Dividend received from Cambridge has been in reducing trend in recent years. ( as I am divesting some industrial REITs since I am holding too much of Ind Reits in my portfolio ).

-If you refer to my blog on ” My Portfolio “ , you may find that “ First Reit “ has became my biggest counter in term of value in % , follow by Accordia and Fraser Comm .
+If you refer to my blog on ” My Portfolio “, you may find that “ First Reit “ has become my biggest counters in term of value in %, follow by Accordia and Fraser Comm.

 Below is the dividend update from First REIT :

-Do let me know & share with us which apps are you using and if it is really "effective & easy to use " , I'm open to switch !
+Do let me know & share with us which apps are you using and if it is really "effective & easy to use ", I'm open to switching!

 "Do you know the only thing that gives me pleasure?
 It's to see my dividends coming in."
 John D. Rockefeller

-May be records of dividend is much more easy to be verified than “ P&L “ from trading … :) sorry , didn't mean to ….. hahaha .
+May be records of the dividend is much easier to be verified than “ P&L “ from trading … :) sorry, didn't mean to ….. hahaha.

-I am sure everyone will receive statement from CDP after end of the year … for me ,, it is about 35 pages of document , quite a big stack .
+I am sure everyone will receive the statement from CDP after the end of the year … for me,, it is about 35 pages of the document , quite a big stack.